pmharris77/home-assistant-vibecode-agent/README.md

   <img src=".github/images/ingress-panel.jpg" alt="HA Cursor Agent Ingress Panel" width="700">
 </p>

-7. Click the Cursor or VS Code tab (depending on which IDE you want to use with Home Assistant) and follow the setup instructions.
+7. Click the **Cursor** or **VS Code** tab (depending on which IDE you want to use with Home Assistant) and **follow the setup instructions**.
 You’ll need to install and configure Cursor or VS Code so they can connect to the HA Agent via the MCP protocol.

-8. That’s it — you’re ready to start working with your Home Assistant scripts, automations and dashboards using AI.
+8. That’s it — **you’re ready to start** working with your Home Assistant scripts, automations and dashboards using AI.
-If you find this project useful and want to support its development, please consider giving it a [GitHub Star](https://github.com/Coolver/home-assistant-cursor-agent) ⭐
+If you find this project useful and want to support its development, **please consider giving it a [GitHub Star](https://github.com/Coolver/home-assistant-cursor-agent) ⭐**

 [YouTube Installation guide: how to install the Home Assistant Cursor Agent](https://youtu.be/RZNkNZnhMrc)